sgladkoff/goldpan/docs/rigora.md

 - Placeholders ( {…} %… )

-**Check Tuning**
+**Check Customization Capablilities**

 - Most of the check types can now be combined using logical operators (AND, OR, NOT).
-The **Check Property Editor** now displays an expression made of checks and operators as a tree;
+The **Check Property Editor** now displays a logical expression made of checks and operators as a tree;

-- Checks will generate localization error alerts inside the text as underlines, and will add their own underlines to messages created earlier by different checks;
+- Checks will generate localization error alerts inside the text as wavy underlines, and will add their own wavy underlines to messages created earlier by different checks;

 - By default, checks now have a set of constraints that can be disabled if necessary.
 For example, the "Source does not equal target" constraint serves to speed up checking during translation work, as it cuts off the overabundance of false-positive Partially untranslated, Spell check and GAR alerts;